-TCM, a wholly owned subsidiary of Southland Industries, provided mechanical, plumbing, and piping for the construction of the first two data center buildings on a new campus located in New Mexico.
+Southland Industries provided mechanical, plumbing, and piping for the construction of the first two data center buildings on a new campus located in New Mexico.
 The new configuration will employ “H” style data centers and combine two of the former four hall buildings, connecting them together with an administrative and kitchen area.
 Overall, this is an 80 MW facility.

-To more effectively compartmentalize the core space, TCM’s penthouse insulated metal wall panel installation was expanded.
-Additionally, TCM also performed a design and constructability review and provided accurate monthly cost at completion forecasts for the client, ensuring effective communication throughout the project.
+To more effectively compartmentalize the core space, Southland's penthouse insulated metal wall panel installation was expanded.
+Additionally, Southland also performed a design and constructability review and provided accurate monthly cost at completion forecasts for the client, ensuring effective communication throughout the project.

 This project is also targeting LEED Gold certification.